CompassSecurity/SAMLRaider/README.md

     $ mvn install

+You can also build it without executing the tests:

+    $ mvn install -Dmaven.test.skip=true

 Load the Burp Extension into Burp: `Extender` → `Add` → select the JAR file (with dependencies) in the `./target` directory of the project, like `./target/saml-raider-$VERSION-SNAPSHOT-jar-with-dependencies.jar`.